-Evidence is pointing towards this transformation in the UK’s approach to business being a permanent one and not just a result of a recession or change.
+Evidence points towards the prevalence of second jobs and side hustles being permanent, and not the result of a recession or change.

-Nationwide research found that those who run their own side projects are content with the lifestyle and the remaining “two-fifths of those who haven’t yet taken the plunge are interested in starting their own business.”
+Nationwide research found that people with side projects are happy with their lifestyle, and the remaining “two-fifths of those who haven’t yet taken the plunge are interested in starting their own business.”

 45% of workers with a side gig find themselves working over 40 hours a week and 25% dedicate over 50 hours to their various projects.
 The result?
 People working more than the average day job find themselves working at least an extra workday a week.